Microsoft Compliance Score (preview)

 Compliance Score displays your assessments and how they factor into your overall score.
 However, during public preview you will be directed to Compliance Manager to manage your assessments.

-View detailed instructions for working with assessments in Compliance Manager.
+View detailed instructions for managing assessments in Compliance Manager.

 Compliance Score provides pre-configured templates for assessments.
-Compliance Score also allows you to create templates for your own assessments to suit your needs.
-For example, you can create a template for your business process control, or a template for a regional data protection or compliance standard that isn’t covered by one of the pre-configured templates.
-By creating your own templates, you can create custom assessments to ensure that Compliance Score tracks not only Microsoft cloud assessments, but also any other risk assessments in scope for your organization.
+You can also create a Custom Assessment by adding your own controls and actions to a pre-configured template.
+For example, you can create a template for your business process control, or a template for a regional data protection or compliance standard that isn't covered by one of the pre-configured templates.
+By bringing your own templates into Compliance Score, you can track not only Microsoft cloud assessments, but also any other risk assessments in scope for your organization.

 The pre-configured templates for Compliance Score are: